-Buy-now-pay-later companies keep account limits tiny for consumers asking them to ignore their consumer report and FICO score.
+Buy-now-pay-later companies keep account limits tiny for consumers, asking them to ignore their consumer reports and FICO scores.
 For instance, you could walk away disappointed if your maximum spending power falls short of the bargain-basement price – not to mention premium brands.

 |Appliance||Minimum Price||Maximum Price|

-A personal loan based on income rather than credit score might give you the financial muscle needed to buy the appliance of your choice – provided you line things up before stranding yourself at the checkout counter.
+A personal loan based on income rather than credit score might give you the financial muscle needed to buy the appliance you choose – provided you line things up before stranding yourself at the checkout counter.

 Financing Appliances with Bad Credit

 Often, it pays to get creative when trying to finance home appliances with a bad credit history and a low FICO score.
-It is challenging to win approval for monthly payment when adverse information litters your consumer report.
+Winning approval for monthly payments is challenging when adverse information litters your consumer report.

 Find three alternatives you might have overlooked.

 The best way to finance a refrigerator with bad credit is to reduce the net purchase price of the kitchen appliance.
-A lender is more likely to approve your application when you minimize the amount of money borrowed.
+A lender will likely approve your application when you minimize the money borrowed.